aaronkaka/commonjs-react-components/README.md

-# ReactJS with CommonJS example
+# ReactJS with CommonJS POC

-A simple example that accompanies http://simonsmith.io/writing-react-components-as-commonjs-modules/
+A simple proof-of-concept that accompanies http://simonsmith.io/writing-react-components-as-commonjs-modules/